scrapy-plugins/scrapy-streaming/docs/source/r.rst

 .. method:: send_log(message, level = "DEBUG")

+    :param character message:  the log message
+    :param character level:    log level.
+Must be one of 'CRITICAL', 'ERROR', 'WARNING', 'DEBUG', and 'INFO', defaults to DEBUG

 Send a log message to the Scrapy Streaming's logger output.
 This commands sends the :message:`log` message.

 Usages: